matwilso/matwilso.github.io/_posts/learned-sims.md

 The best simulators of the future will impose minimal but carefully architected inductive biases for efficient learning;
 they will be flexible in what they can represent and in how they let you program them.

 ## Properties and uses

-Here is my list of various framings, properties, and uses that learned simulators suggest, for how they might raise the water line:
+Here is my list of various perspectives, properties, and uses that learned simulators suggest, for how they might raise the water line in robotics:

 **Reusable tool.** Traditional simulators are fairly general tools.
 They can be reprogrammed for many tasks.
 They have nice structure that enables you to interface with them and visualize their results in interpretable formats.
 Rather than constructing ah-hoc world models for each environment or agent, a learned simulator would aim to be more reusable.